HwWobbe/WipHww/README.md

 # 2022-08:
 * -08-09: confirm an adequate understanding of PRs by trying some Documentation updates in the TW Community.
 * -08-06: Trying a bit of conflictResolution
+* * confirm all Repos are not without a MASTER.

 # 2022-07:
 * distracted by having to review discourse for an image application